What do steroid creams do, and how do they work?

-When your immune system identifies an intruder such as a virus, your body’s defense system goes on the offense.
+When your immune system identifies an intruder, such as a virus, your body’s defense system goes on the offense.
 It sends out inflammatory cells that attack invaders and heal damaged tissue.

 That’s where topical steroids come in.

-How are they different from, well, steroids?
+How are they different from other steroids?

 Are all corticosteroid creams the same?

-The strongest topical steroid is 600 to 1,000 times stronger than an over-the-counter hydrocortisone cream, according to the American Osteopathic College of Dermatology.
-The strength that your doctor prescribes will depend on the type and severity of your condition.
+The strongest topical steroid is 600–1,000 times stronger than an OTC hydrocortisone cream, according to the American Osteopathic College of Dermatology.
+The strength that a doctor prescribes will depend on the type and severity of your condition.

 Do corticosteroids have side effects?